How to Check a Credit Score Without a Social Security Number

 It takes about two minutes to answer all of the questions the estimator asks.
 Once you’re finished, it generates a FICO score range that you most likely fall into, based on your responses.

-My FICO score hovered around the 710 mark so it wasn’t too far off the mark.
-You should keep in mind, however, that this is just a range and your actual FICO score could be higher or lower than the numbers the estimator gives you.
+Keep in mind, however, that this is just a range and your actual FICO score could be higher or lower than the numbers the estimator gives you.